The Old Hometown Looks the Same

 Low water levels on the Chena River were too much for a passing riverboat, and passenger E.T.
 Barnette was dumped

-on the riverbank at the site of this monument near the Fairbanks Visitor Center.
+on the riverbank at the site of this monument near the bridge across the Chena River.

 went on to start a trading post.
 Only a year later, Felix Pedro struck